-Office Hours: The schedule for 'office hours' will be determined during the first week of class, and they will typically be held as live Zoom meetings.
-However, if you can't make office hours, or if you prefer to meet in person, we can make separate arrangements.
+Office Hours: The schedule for regular office hours will be determined during the first week of class.
+For convenience, these are typically held over Zoom.
+However, if you are unable to attend office hours, or if you prefer to meet in person, we can make separate arrangements.